zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 1. Given the Contoso requirements, how would you enable full-text search on the stored policy documents?

-    Contoso could use Azure Search and the Indexer for Azure Storage Blobs.
+    Contoso could use Azure Cognitive Search and the Indexer for Azure Storage Blobs.
 For files stored in Azure Storage Blobs, this indexer will full-text index PDFs, Microsoft Office Documents (DOCX, DOC, XLSX, XLS, PPTX, PPT, and MSG), HTML, XML, ZIP, EML, JSON, and plain text files.
-Contoso could then use the Azure Search .NET SDK from the API App to kick off searches.
+Contoso could then use the Azure Cognitive Search .NET SDK from the API App to kick off searches.

-2. How can Azure Search be used to extract more information from Contoso's policy documents?
+2. How can Azure Cognitive Search be used to extract more information from Contoso's policy documents?

-    Cognitive search could be used within Azure Search to enrich the metadata added to the search index.
+    Cognitive search could be used within Azure Cognitive Search to enrich the metadata added to the search index.

-    Cognitive search is an AI feature in Azure Search, used to extract text from images, blobs, and other unstructured data sources - enriching the content to make it more searchable in an Azure Search index.
+    Cognitive search is an AI feature in Azure Cognitive Search, used to extract text from images, blobs, and other unstructured data sources - enriching the content to make it more searchable in an Azure Cognitive Search index.
 Extraction and enrichment are implemented through cognitive skills attached to an indexing pipeline.
 AI enrichments are supported in the following ways:

     - **Natural language processing** skills include entity recognition, language detection, key phrase extraction, text manipulation, and sentiment detection.
 With these skills, unstructured text can assume new forms, mapped as searchable and filterable fields in an index.
     - **Image processing skills** include Optical Character Recognition (OCR) and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like colors or image orientation.
-You can create text-representations of image content, searchable using all the query capabilities of Azure Search.
+You can create text-representations of image content, searchable using all the query capabilities of Azure Cognitive Search.

     ![Cognitive search graphic.](media/cognitive-search.png "Cognitive Search")

-    Cognitive skills in Azure Search are based on machine learning models in Cognitive Services APIs: Computer Vision and Text Analysis.
+    Cognitive skills in Azure Cognitive Search are based on machine learning models in Cognitive Services APIs: Computer Vision and Text Analysis.

-    Natural language and image processing is applied during the data ingestion phase, with results becoming part of a document's composition in a searchable index in Azure Search.
+    Natural language and image processing is applied during the data ingestion phase, with results becoming part of a document's composition in a searchable index in Azure Cognitive Search.
 Data is sourced as an Azure data set and then pushed through an indexing pipeline using whichever built-in skills you need.

-3. Can Contoso's developers extend the capabilities of Azure Search to include in-house developed cognitive skills to enrich their search index?
+3. Can Contoso's developers extend the capabilities of Azure Cognitive Search to include in-house developed cognitive skills to enrich their search index?

-    The cognitive search architecture of Azure Search is extensible, so if the built-in skills are not sufficient, you can create and attach custom skills to integrate custom processing.
+    The cognitive search architecture of Azure Cognitive Search is extensible, so if the built-in skills are not sufficient, you can create and attach custom skills to integrate custom processing.
 Building custom skills provides a way to insert unique transformations to your content.

     Custom skills execute independently, applying whatever enrichment step you require.
 For example, you could define field-specific custom entities, build custom classification models to differentiate business and financial contracts and documents or add a speech recognition skill to reach deeper into audio files for relevant content.